Marksburg

 The Marksburg (/de/) is a castle above the town of Braubach in Rhineland-Palatinate, Germany.
 It is one of the principal sites of the Rhine Gorge UNESCO World Heritage Site.
 The fortress was used for protection rather than as a residence for royal families.
 It has a striking example of a bergfried designed as a butter-churn tower.
-Of the 40 hill castles between Bingen am Rhein and Koblenz the Marksburg was one of only two which had never been destroyed (the other being Maus Castle) and at least the only one that had never fallen into disrepair.
+Of the 40 hill castles between Bingen am Rhein and Koblenz the Marksburg was one of only two which was never destroyed (the other being Maus Castle), and the only one that never fell into disrepair.

 History

 Middle Ages

+A fortification was constructed by the "noble freemen of Braubach" around 1117 to protect the town of Braubach and to reinforce the customs facilities, although this stronghold may have been in the town below.
+A castle on the hill is first explicitly mentioned in documents in 1231, the possession of the Lords of Eppstein.
+The oldest datable elements at the site (the base of the keep and the lower part of the original hall) were only constructed in 1239, based on the dendrochronology of the wooden beams.
+However, the foundations of a Romanesque chapel, which were discovered in 2014, appear to be of 12th century date, which suggests an earlier complex of which no trace remains today.

-A stone keep was built on the spot in 1100 by the Eppstein family and expanded into a castle around 1117 to protect the town of Braubach and to reinforce the customs facilities.
-It was first mentioned in documents in 1231.
-The Eppsteins were a powerful family in the region, with several members becoming archbishops in Mainz and Trier.
-In 1283, Count Eberhard of Katzenelnbogen bought it and throughout the 14th and 15th century the high noble counts rebuilt the castle constantly.
+The Eppsteins were an influential family in the region, with several members becoming archbishops in Mainz and Trier.
+Their fortress at Braubach was a characteristic Staufer-era castle, a three-story tower keep and a simple hall within a triangular curtain wall.
+The Eppsteins died out in 1283, and Count Eberhard of Katzenelnbogen inherited it through his wife; throughout the 14th century the wealthy and powerful counts expanded and elaborated the defenses, creating most of the castle we see today.
+Ca. 1340 they built the Gothic interior chapel, dedicated to St Mark, from which the casrtle derived its present name.

-In 1429 the male line of the Counts of Katzenelnbogen became extinct, and the territories went to the Count of Hesse, who expanded the castle to accommodate artillery and added the round towers of the outer curtain wall.
+In 1429 the male line of the Counts of Katzenelnbogen became extinct, and the territories went to the Landgraves of Hesse, who would expand the castle to accommodate artillery and add the pointed bastions and round towers of the outer curtain wall.